rojoangel/extensibility-lab/README.md

         ![Alt text](docs/oauth-credential.png "OAuth Server-to-Server Credential")

     - Set the REST endpoint for your ACCS instance as the value for the `COMMERCE_BASE_URL`.
-The endpoint should be in the following format: `https://na1-sandbox.api.commerce.adobe.com/<TENANT_ID>/`
+The endpoint should be in the following format: `https://na1-sandbox.api.commerce.adobe.com/<TENANT_ID>/`.
+Use the tenant ID you recorded while creating your Commerce storefront.
-        - To find your assigned tenant ID, refer back to the final details returned after creating your storefront at the begining of the lab.
-The Commerce Admin URL that was returned is formatted as `https://na1-sandbox.admin.commerce.adobe.com/<TENANT_ID>`

     - Fill in the `IO_CONSUMER_ID`, `IO_PROJECT_ID`, and values `IO_WORKSPACE_ID` using the downloaded `workspace.json` file and the commented instructions in the `.env` file.